Import Guide10.02.2026

 TÜV conversion & inspection

 Mandatory conversions: Headlights (US to EU standard), speedometer (mph to km/h), tail lights, possibly exhaust system.
-Cost: €1,000-3,000 depending on vehicle.
-At Gatran Garage, we know every detail – we've gotten hundreds of US cars through TÜV.
+Costs vary depending on the vehicle.
+Contact us for an individual quote → At Gatran Garage, we know every detail – we've gotten hundreds of US cars through TÜV.

 5